 If you are part of a political party you may want that party to choose you as their candidate.

-You can ask for money from the Fund to pay for things you need when you want to campaign for the party to choose you.
+You can ask for money from the Fund to pay for things to do you're your disability you need when you to campaign for the party to choose you.